Sending Emails for the Identity Owner for Amazon SES Sending Authorization

-As a delegate sender, you send emails the same way that other Amazon SES senders do, except that you provide the ARN of the identity that the identity owner has authorized you to use.
+As a delegate sender, you send emails the same way that other Amazon SES senders do, except that you provide the Amazon Resource Name (ARN) of the identity that the identity owner has authorized you to use.
 When you call Amazon SES to send the email, Amazon SES checks to see if the identity that you specified has a policy that authorizes you to send for it.

 Important

-To successfully send an email from an identity owner's identity, you must connect to the Amazon SES endpoint of the AWS Region in which the identity is verified.
-The sending authorization policy that grants you permission must be attached to the identity in that region.
+To successfully send an email, you have to connect to the Amazon SES endpoint in the AWS Region that the identity owner verified the identity in.

 Using the Amazon SES API